mattudakis/ArduinoLEDClock/README.md

 &nbsp;
 ---
 #### 4. Push button and photoresistor assembly
-The colour of the LEDs in the WordClock can be altered using a push button attached to the back of the clock. in addition the brightness of the WordClock is automatically adjusted via a photoresistor which reads the brightness of the environment.
+The colour of the LEDs in the WordClock can be altered using a push button attached to the back of the WordClock.
+In addition the brightness of the WordClock is automatically adjusted to the environments ambient light levels.

 &nbsp;

-**making the brightness photoresistor**
+**Making the brightness photoresistor**
 - Solder two wires to the photoresistor and tidy the solder contacts with electrical tape or heat shrink tubing.
-- Using a drill, drill a hole slightly larger than the photoresistor diameter
+- Using a drill, drill a hole slightly larger than the photoresistor diameter.
 > To prevent damage to the top of the clock, stick some tape over the drilling area.
-- using a glue gun, glue the photoresistor into the drilled hole ensuring it is flush with the top of the clock and securely in place.
+- Using a glue gun, glue the photoresistor into the drilled hole ensuring it is flush with the top of the WordClock frame and securely in place.

 ![Alt text](img/Photoresistor.jpg?raw=true "Title")

 &nbsp;

-**making the push button**
+**Making the push button**
-- Solder a small push button to two wired, tidying the connections with heat shrink/ tape.
+- Solder a small push button to two wires, tidying the connections with heat shrink/ tape.
-- Make sure the wires are quite long so that when attached to the Arduino the back plate can be removed
+- Make sure the wires are long enough so that when attached to the Arduino the back plate can be removed.
-- *optional* solder two jump cable female connectors to the wires so that it can be easily removed from the main assembly.
-Then solder two male header pins to two wires that will be then soldered to the Arduino
+- *Optional* solder two female jump cable connectors to the wires so that it can be easily removed from the main assembly.
+Then solder two male header pins to two additional wires that will be then soldered to the Arduino.

 ![Alt text](img/PushButton.jpg?raw=true "Title")